yougov/mongo-connector/mongo-connector/README.md

 treating them as simple longs.
 The return value should be an iterable set of documents.

 __6) commit(self)__

 This function is used to force a refresh/commit.
 It is used only in the beginning of rollbacks and in test cases, and is not meant to be called in other circumstances.
 The body should commit all documents to the target system (like auto_commit), but not have any timers or run itself again (unlike auto_commit).
+In the event of too many engine searchers, the commit can be wrapped in a retry_until_ok to keep trying until the commit goes through.

 __7) get_last_doc(self)__